Makkers Staakt uw Wild Geraas

 Makkers Staakt uw Wild Geraas is a 1960 Dutch drama film directed by Fons Rademakers.
 It was entered into the 11th Berlin International Film Festival, where it won the Silver Bear Award.

 Plot

 The film centers around three families celebrating Sinterklaas in Amsterdam.
 The first one is a couple who just divorced.
-The second one is a family who has a teenage son going through puberty and who badly reacts to everything.
-In the third family they have problems celebrating the feast inside their own home.
+The second family has a teenage son going through puberty who badly reacts to everything.
+The third family has problems celebrating the feast inside their own home.